audrasmi/RFFLSCAD/transforms.scad.md

 # Rotations Commands

 ## xrot() { ... }
-Rotates children around the Z axis by the given number of degrees.
+Rotates children around the X axis by the given number of degrees.

 Arg | What it is
 --- | ---------------